Naxdy/latency-slider-de/README.md

 Congratulations, Smash Ultimate online is now actually playable!

+### What is `liblatency_slider_de_classic.nro`?

+The "classic" version of the plugin is closer to the original latency slider in functionality:

+- You can only see and adjust your desired latency in arenas, D-pad inputs on any CSS are ignored.
+- The latency you select in arenas carries over to all gamemodes, including quickplay / elite.

+The reason you'd pick classic over mainline is mod compatibility.
+Because it's much more barebones, it has a higher chance of being compatible with big, complex mods like the CSK collection.
+If you don't have any issues with mod compatibility however, there is no reason to use "classic" over the regular version.

 ## Building

 The project can be reproducibly built using only the Nix package manager.